By Zimbabwe specialist Amelia

 Where to stay in Hwange National Park

-Bomani Tented Camp and Camelthorn Lodge are set on private concessions towards the southeast of the park.
-While they’re both owned by the same company, they offer completely different experiences and work well together.
+Bomani Tented Camp and Camelthorn Lodge are set on private concessions toward the southeast of the park.

 Bomani is a more rustic option, offering comfortable canvas tents with en suites.
 It’s set in open plains overlooking a waterhole where you can watch game.
 Camelthorn is a luxurious lodge offering spacious villas with balconies and open fireplaces for the cold winter evenings.
 It’s set within acacia woodland that attracts bushbuck, squirrels and a variety of birdlife.